willem4130/b0t/README.md

 **The Make problem:** The visual editor is pretty, but you're still manually wiring things together.
 And good luck explaining your workflow to someone else when it looks like a bowl of spaghetti.

-**b0t's approach:** Chat interface.
+**b0t's approach:** Conversation with Claude Code.
 That's it.
-The AI figures out the technical details.
+Claude figures out the technical details.
 You get n8n's power with Zapier's ease of use, minus the part where either company holds your wallet hostage.
-And it's completely free and open source—run it on your own hardware for the cost of a $5/month VPS.
+And it's completely free and open source (run it on your own hardware for the cost of a $5/month VPS).

 ---

 ## Okay, but how does it actually work?

-You describe what you want in plain English.
-The AI (Claude) reads through 900+ available functions across 140 modules, generates a workflow JSON, validates it, and saves it to your dashboard.
+You describe what you want to Claude Code in plain English.
+Claude reads through 900+ available functions across 140 modules, generates a workflow JSON, validates it, and saves it to your dashboard.

 Then you can:
 - Run it manually (click a button)